DavisPL-Teaching/189c/lecture7/README.md

-# Formal Verification 2: Loops and Recursion
+# Lecture 7: Loops and Recursion

 A.k.a.: the missing piece of the puzzle:
 Verifying general code with loop invariants!